zingale/phy504/_sources/poisson-relax.rst.txt

-   Let's add a method to our class that accepts a function that provides the analytic solution and returns the norm of the error (solution compared to analytic solution.
+   Let's add a method to our class that accepts a function that provides the analytic solution and returns the norm of the error (solution compared to analytic solution).

    Then run with 64, 128, 256 points and see how the error changes.